 Under the open records bill, both state and local government offices must make their documents available for public inspection on demand.
-Several types of information will remain confidential, however, including criminal investigation reports and papers that might give an advantage to a potential bidder.
-The bill took effect bill as a sure-fire means of reducing premiums.
+Several types of information will remain confidential, however, including criminal investigation reports and papers that might give an advantage to a poten-tial bidder.
+The bill took effect with Briscoe's signature.

-does this represent?"
-Broscoe Starting Sept.
-1, insurance asked the House sponsor of the companies can cut their rates ethics bill, Rep. Jim Nugent, Dbelow the uniform prices set each year by the State Board of "Twelve years," replied Nu-Insurance, but only with the gent, who has sponsored conboard's permission. flict of interests bills almost from the day he became a legset records.
-Daniel's lobby control bill requires lobbylsts to account for the funds they spend to income tax laws. fluence legislation, including disclosure of where the money comes from as well as how it is
+competitive car insurance rate bill as a sure-fire means of reducing premiums.
+Starting Sept.
+1, insurance asked the House sponsor of the companies can cut their rates ethics bill, Rep. Jim Nugent, Dbelow the uniform prices set Kerrville. each year by the State Board of "Twelve years," replied Nu-Insurance, but only with the gent, who has sponsored con-flict of interests bills almost board's permission. from the day he became a legtween their public duties and their private interests.